You have the grit and determination down pat, but local SEO? What’s that?

 Search engines Google and Bing offer their own type of online directory by providing listings for almost any business.
 These pages—Google My Business and Bing Places—can help you rank high in local searches.
 Claim your page now so your listing is accurate when people search for your business or similar business.
 Benefits of these online listings include:

-● Add photos of menu, menu options, interior, and more
+- Add photos of the menu, menu options, interior, and more

 # 3. Write Localized Headlines and Content